10 Reasons Why It’s Important to Build a Small Business Website

 5. You don’t need extensive coding or technical skills.

 Consumers typically start their buying journey with research and recommendations from peers and social network connections.

-Studies show that once a consumer has an idea of what they need or want, they start researching, and 72 percent of them go online to find educational material, reviews, and testimonials, according to a recent report.
+Studies show that once a consumer has an idea of what they need or want, they start researching, and 72 percent of them go online to find educational material, reviews, and testimonials, according to this report.

 So if you’re not staying competitive with your competition, you’re giving shoppers a reason to buy from another brand.

 7. Never put up the ‘closed for business’ sign again.

 Nobody wants to work at 3 a.m., but some people like to shop then.
 Having a business website or ecommerce store means that you can sell products all the time — not simply between 9 a.m. and 5 p.m.

 An online store can mean a dramatic boost in sales, especially when you factor in additional customers who are not restricted by geography.
 Your online presence also supports marketing campaigns, customer service, client relationship building, brand recognition, and almost every other element of the revenue stream.

 8. You’ll show up in Google search results.

 Consider this: 81 percent of consumers perform online research before making a purchase.
 That means they go to Google and type in one or more keywords, like “best leather shoes” or, if they know what they want, “handcrafted Italian leather women’s shoes in Los Angeles.”